sparkflows/sparkflows-docs/docs/user-guide/web-app/export-and-import-analytics-app.rst

       :alt: web-app
       :width: 90%

-* Create new job with
+* Create new Job with Notebook Path

   -  In this condition user can enter notebook path in the input box or else it will take notebook path from exported file to create new databricks job using current connection.